fortrabbit/blog/craft-cms-pestphp-testing.md

 ---
 author: os
 created: 2022-12-01
 published: true
-title:      "Testing Craft CMS sites with Pest"
+title: Testing Craft CMS sites with Pest
-excerpt:    "Using Pest to test Craft CMS websites."
+excerpt: Using Pest to test Craft CMS websites.
-lead:       "Testing a Craft CMS website might be less difficult than you think.
-Level up and follow us along as we learn about frontend testing Craft CMS websites."
+lead: Testing a Craft CMS website might be less difficult than you think.
+Level up and follow us along as we learn about frontend testing Craft CMS websites.
-image:      "craft-pestphp.jpg"
+image: craft-pestphp.jpg
-keywords:   "craft, craftcms, craft-cms, hosting, testing, pest, pestphp"
+keywords: craft, craftcms, craft-cms, hosting, testing, pest, pestphp
+tags:
+  - webdev
 ---

 ## Testing is hard until you practice it